Lunatic-T/PySniper/README.md

 # PySniper
 Glitch / Dreamspace biome Sniper

-.exe is 10/72 on virustotal, this is mostly because it is a compiled python script made to be ran without needing python installed.
+The .exe is 10/72 on virustotal, this is mostly because it is a compiled python script made to be ran without needing python installed.

-the exe is made for people who dont wanna go through the trouble of installing python 3.11.

 > ### If you want to use the .py version you must:
 >> Download [Python 3.11.](https://www.python.org/downloads/release/python-3110/)